SalieriC/SUCC/documentation/succ-api.md

     }
 }
 ```
-SUCC will incorporate the flags from `protectionData.protection.flags` onwards.
+SUCC will (in this example) incorporate the flags from `protectionData.protection.flags` onwards.
 So in this case your effect would get the following flags added:
 ```
 world: {
     foo: bar